-The Call is Free to this Experienced NJ Motor Vehicle Violations & MVC Lawyer, including Powerhouse Defense for Charges that Can Incur Loss of License and Large Fines for Excessive Speeding, Reckless Driving, DWI, Leaving the Scene, and Driving While Revoked or Suspended.
+The Call is Free to this Experienced NJ Motor Vehicle Violations & MVC Lawyer if You Want Powerhouse Defense for Charges that Can Incur Loss of License, Suspensions and Large Fines for Excessive Speeding (30+ MPH), Reckless Driving, DWI, Leaving the Scene, and Driving While Revoked or Suspended.

 When you commit a motor vehicle violation, it can impact you license to drive.
 Some stops are minor like that for a broken tail light, and the penalty is a ticket, and no court appearance is required.
-As a former assistant Essex County prosecutor and a NJ police officer, I can tell this: The type of motor vehicle violations to be concerned with are more serious moving violations where a court appearance is required and the penalties, given your history or the severity of the infraction, can include large fines, the loss of your license, and possibly jail for dwi, reckless driving, leaving the scene, speeding 40 miles over the limit, and getting stopped for driving while already on the revoked or suspended list.
+As a former assistant Essex County prosecutor and a NJ police officer, I can tell this: The type of motor vehicle violations to be concerned with are more serious moving violations where a court appearance is required and the penalties, given your history or the severity of the infraction, can include large fines, the loss of your license, and possibly jail for dwi, reckless driving, leaving the scene, speeding 30 miles over the limit, and getting stopped for driving while already on the revoked or suspended list.
 In fact, if you speed in excess of 30 miles an hour over the limit, the court will seek to suspend your license of at least one month.
 Let’s make sure this ruling does not happen.

 Please Understand: Traffic Court and the NJ Motor Vehicle Commission are Two Independent Entities.
 If You’re Not Quite Sure Where You Stand with Either, My Free Phone Consult Might Save You Big Money and/or Your License to Drive.